 Over the next two decades and change, he and I would become close friends and game together a lot.
 For the majority of our RPG interactions I was the GM, but on rare occasions I would get to play in one of his games.
 He was an excellent GM, but I will speak more about his GMing legacy a bit later.

 Allen was an amazing player.
 Amazing.

 He was equally adept at logic puzzles, combat tactics, and in-depth characterization.

-Over the years this became more than a gaming group, and Allen more than my friend.
-We were brothers, and this was our family.
+Over the years this became more than a gaming group and Allen more than my friend.
+We were brothers and this group was our family.